lambdageek/dotnet-wasm-raytracer/README.md

 ## Single threaded

-With .NET 7 Release Candidate 1 or later do:
+With .NET 7 or later do:

 ```
 dotnet workload install wasm-tools